 You don’t have to be into living off the land or dumpster diving to move closer towards moneyless living.
 Time banks is a great place to start.

 One of the cool things about the global world we are living in is that it makes it easier to live without money.

 For example, in Detroit (where many people are without money due to unemployment) time banks are popular.
 A time bank is a system where hours are the currency.
 Someone can earn an hour by babysitting.
 This hour can then be redeemed later for services such as car repair.
 You can also work for food.
 (9)

-These aren’t completely moneyless systems (you can’t pay your bills with a timebank).
+These aren’t entirely moneyless systems (you can’t pay your bills with a time bank).
 And there’s no telling how these systems would hold up during economic collapse (probably not very well).
 However, it is still worth trying them out.
-You might find it that it’s a great way to connect to your local community.
+You might find it a great way to connect to your local community.